 Ask For Your Family’s Rejects

-If your parents’ basement, grandmother’s attic, or cousin’s garage is stuffed with old, unused furniture and decorations, ask if it’s okay to take a few for your new home.
+If your parents’ basement, grandmother’s attic, or cousin’s garage is stuffed with old, unused furniture and decorations, ask if taking a few for your new home is okay.
 They’ll probably be more than happy to help you save money (and get rid of that stuff in the bargain).

 This isn’t a conventional method to find furniture, but it’s clever nonetheless.
 If any colleges are located near your new apartment, search through the items left behind after students move out in the spring.
 You might be amazed to find tables, sofas, bed frames, wall hangings, and many other items abandoned by kids who simply didn’t have the space to take everything with them.